-If you’re looking for a bit more rustic and back-to-nature, our new favorite spot is the Pumpkin Factory at Live Oak Canyon Ranch (which we learned about on a tip from Red Tricycle reader Dianna Hennessy) which has plenty of oak trees to provide both shade and great picnic spots.
-There’s a u-pick patch and sunflower fields and lots of farm animals to meet at the petting zoo, aviary and pony rides.
+If you’re looking for a bit more rustic and back-to-nature, our new favorite spot is at the Live Oak Canyon Ranch that has plenty of oak trees to provide both shade and great picnic spots.
+There are u-pick patches and sunflower fields, lots of farm animals to meet at the petting zoo, an aviary and pony rides.
 There are also games, a zip line, hayrides, a corn maze and lots more to keep kids busy.

 32335 Live Oak Canyon Rd.